kiryl-p/ds042219_mod3_proj3/README.md

 SUMMARY:

-During this project we reveiwed given dataset, formulated questions and hypotheses, run statistical test
+During this project we reveiwed given dataset, formulated questions and hypotheses, ran statistical test